Creamy Chocolate Cupcakes

 - Pour into 18 greased or paper-lined muffin cups.
 For filling, beat cream cheese and sugar in another large bowl.
 Add egg and salt; mix well.
 Fold in the chocolate chips.
 Drop by tablespoonfuls into center of each cupcake.
 Sprinkle with nuts.

-- Bake at 350° for 25-30 minutes or until a toothpick inserted near the center of the cupcake (not the filling) comes out clean.
+- Bake at 350° for 25-30 minutes or until a toothpick inserted in the center of the cupcake (not the filling) comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.
 Store in the refrigerator.
-Yield: 1-1/2 dozen.

 These are actually better the day after you make them so make them ahead of time if you can.
 Very good cupcakes, but one thing I found a bit misleading- there isn't a cream center like I thought there was from reading the description.
 Naturally since you bake the cupcake after putting the cream cheese filling in, the filling is more the consistency of cheesecake; it's not like a cupcake with a cream filling.